The Iroquois Steeplechase is Nashville’s rite of spring since 1941, and the season’s premier race in American Steeplechasing.

 RV tailgating and General Admission open

-Inside the track tailgating opens (Topside, Centerfield, Infield Stretch, The Turn, and Midfield)
+Inside the track tailgating opens (Topside, Centerfield, Midfield, Stretch, The Turn,

-Lot M parking vehicles must be in place Iroquois Society and Paddock Club tents open
+Lot M parking vehicles must be in place.

 Approx. 5:30 p.m.

-To purchase available General Admission tickets or individual tailgating armbands on the day of the Iroquois Steeplechase, go to the Will Call tent, located in the fields off of Hwy 100, near the Hwy 100 and Old Hickory Boulevard intersection.
+To purchase available General Admission tickets or individual tailgating armbands on the day of the Iroquois Steeplechase, go to the Will Call tent, located at 7179 Highway 100, or purchase through the Steeplechase app.

 Phase 1: Renewals